SchokiCoder/book_modern_c/src/24_optional.md

 long as our program runs.
 This also means it is initialized just once.

 On the other side we have the default: "automatic storage duration".
-It get's created at the start of the block it was declared in and dies with the end of the block.
+These variables get created at the start of the block they were declared in and they die with the end of the block.

 ### linkage

-Linkage describes the accessability of a variable aka. from where you can access it.
+Linkage describes the accessibility of a variable, or in other words:
+from where you can access it.
 There are three kinds of linkage: external, internal and no linkage.

-# TODO
-Example for extern!

 ```c
 {{ #include ../code/24/extern.c }}